mozaik-association/mozaik/docs/Distribution-list-module.md

     These filters are dynamic, when a new person meets the criterias of the filters, this person will be automatically added in the distribution list.
     !!!example

-        You want to create a filter that includes all contacts in good standing who have voluntary participation.
+        You want to create a filter that includes all contacts in good standing who have a voluntary participation.

-        The filter will constantly update the list of relevant contacts, including those in good standing who have voluntary participation and will not take over the others.
+        The filter will constantly update the list of relevant contacts, including those in good standing who have a voluntary participation and will not take over the others.

 ??? tip